kelly-sovacool/nxf-rmarkdown-traceback/README.md

 nextflow run main.nf -profile docker
 ```

-`.command.out` & `.command.err` files from the work dir of failed job can be improved by adding the following code to the Rscript just before calling `rmarkdown::render`:
+`.command.out` & `.command.err` files from the work dir of failed job can be improved by adding the following code at the top of the R Markdown file:

 ```r
 options(rlang_trace_top_env = rlang::current_env())